Box Leaved Holly Ilex crenata

 Plant in full sun to partial shade and in acidic well-drained soil.
 It tolerates drought, shade, air pollution, poor and clay soils, and is easy to transplant.
 However, it may not thrive in areas with high heat and humidity such as the southern United States.
 It is also best to plant this shrub in protected areas to prevent damage from winter's cold winds.

+In the trade, almost all Japanese hollies are cultivars.
+The wild type is rarely seen.
 Use Japanese holly as a border, foundation planting, hedge, in small groups, or in mass plantings.
 The shrub can be severely pruned to manage its size so it works well in small spaces and as topiary.

 Quick ID Hints:

-Dense, multi-stemmed, rigid, and compact shrub or small tree with a rounded habit
+- Dense, multi-stemmed, rigid, and compact shrub or small tree with a rounded habit.

-Small, alternate, glossy deep green leaves with crenate to serrulate margins
+- Small, alternate, glossy deep green leaves with crenate to serrulate margins.

-Undersides of the leaves as translucent glands or black dots
+- Undersides of the leaves as translucent glands or black dots.

 Insects, Diseases, and Other Plant Problems: Japanese holly has no serious insect pests or diseases.
 Spider mites and nematodes are occasional pests.
 Aphids, scales, holly leaf miners, and holly leaf blight may also be seen.
-Alkaline soils will cause the leaves to yellow.
+Alkaline soils will cause the leaves to yellow

 The Clemson Cooperative Extension Home and Garden Information Center has a factsheet on common diseases and insect pests.